KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2022-06-23-EmergenceWhyIsThereNoEntitiesInCelerity.md

 : modifyShootersByCoolingDownUntil (MODIFY_ASCENDING_RANGE (ShooterComponent, coolingDownUntilNs)),
 /// ...

-// Process all the shooters where the colldown ended before this moment.
+// Process all the shooters where the cool down ended before this moment.
 // `nullptr` as query argument represents negative (if first) or positive (if second) infinity. for (auto shooterCursor = modifyShootersByCoolingDownUntil.Execute (nullptr, &time->fixedTimeNs);
      auto *shooter = static_cast<ShooterComponent *> (*shooterCursor);)